How to Write a Song in 5 Steps

 It might be for a party, a band you are in or a solo project on the internet.
 Regardless of the reason, you decided to write one and that is the first step.

 Step 1: Start

-A song starts as an idea.
-It might be a short guitar riff or a vocal melody, a simple string of notes or just a rhythm.
+A song starts as an idea, It might be a short guitar riff or a vocal melody, a simple string of notes or just a rhythm.
 The first piece of a song might come to mind in the form of any instrument.
-Whatever it is, you need to get it down on record as soon as possible.
-Never think that an idea is not good; you never know how good it might be until the idea is developed.
+What ever it is you need to get it down on record as soon as possible.
+Never think that an idea is not good, you will never know how good it might be until the idea is developed.
 Just get it down!

-It is very difficult to remember an idea for very long, so your best option is to record that initial idea and work from it.
-If you are not at home and inspiration strikes, record it on your cell phone.
-It is better to have many song ideas to work from rather than none at all when you are sitting down and trying to write one.
+It is very difficult to remember an idea for very long so your best option is to record that initial idea and work from it.
+If you are not at home and inspiration strikes record it on your cell phone, it is better to have many song ideas to work from rather than non at all when you are sitting down and trying to write one.

 Step 2: Build the foundation and four walls